nhedeker/blueit/1_server_setup.md

 For your convenience, we have provided migrations, seeds, and validations for use in your code.

 **NOTE** Do not worry about authentication yet.
 It will be included later in the project.
 Use user id `1` for creating posts when assigning it to a user in the meantime.
+This is the user identified in the seed file.

 ## Bonus